urwithinrange/0x0B-unity-vr_room/README.md

 This is the first project using VR locomotion and making objects interacable for the user.  for this project I utilized teleportation for moving around the scene.
 All interactable objects will highlight when the "ray interactor" hovers on an object that is potentially useful.
 Most small object in the scene are interactable, even if they do not highlight.
 Lastly when the console in the main room is activated a star cluster is holographicly displayed around the room.
+<li><strong>Project Download</strong>: <a href="https://drive.google.com/file/d/1pNFGKUVyx2tvUKmmoGD9D1Us3KwDclj9/view?usp=sharing">VR-Room.zip</a></li>